• Skip to main content

 Patch any holes in your crust with the trimmed pieces of dough.
 Pie filling can leak through holes in the crust and make the pie stick to the pan.

-A slice of pumpkin pecan pie topped with whipped cream.
+A slice of gluten free pumpkin pecan pie topped with whipped cream.

 There are a few things that contribute to the flaky texture of pie crust.